EMAp/emap.github.com/events/nlp-2011/program.md

 <b>Introducing SUMO the Suggested Upper Merged Ontology</b><br/>
 Valeria de Paiva<br/><br/>

-This talk presents an overview of ontology creation and development in
+<p>This talk presents an overview of ontology creation and development
-<a href="http://www.ontologyportal.org">SUMO</a>, including how we
-envisage using it to help with reasoning about Portuguese texts.
+in <a href="http://www.ontologyportal.org">SUMO</a>, including how we envisage using it to help with reasoning about Portuguese texts.</p>

-The Suggested Upper Merged Ontology will be introduced (no previous knowledge assumed) and Sigma (the ontology environment) associated with it will be demonstrated.
+<p>The Suggested Upper Merged Ontology will be introduced (no previous
+knowledge assumed) and Sigma (the ontology environment) associated with it will be demonstrated.
 Issues of the capabilities and tradeoffs in first order logic inference are briefly explored.
-The SUMO mappings to the WordNet lexicon are also discussed.
+The SUMO mappings to the WordNet lexicon are also discussed.</p>

-Hopefully some hands-on axiom writing will be done together, bring your laptops!
+<p>Hopefully some hands-on axiom writing will be done together, bring
+your laptops!</p>
 </td></tr>
 <tr><td>16h</td>
 <td>